 After a rough few years in which she battled weight issues and alcoholism, she emerged in the mid-1970s as one of America’s greatest interpreters of the American musical canon, with performances in cabaret venues, at the Met, and at Carnegie Hall.
 She also was featured on the Sondheim Follies in Concert albumin 1985, which has become a must-own for collectors of musical theatre recordings.

 In 2010, she returned to Broadway in Sondheim by Sondheim, and received the Kennedy Center honors in 2011.
-At the age of 88, she continues to perform and record.
+She continued to perform into the fall of 2016, at the age of 88.